 Selling, general and administrative expenses include salary and benefit expenses, including stock-based compensation, for employees and costs for contractors engaged in sales, marketing, general and administrative activities.
 Selling, general and administrative expenses also include commissions, calculated as a percentage of the related customer payment, to sales agents that assist us in the sales process with certain customers primarily located in the Latin America and Asia-Pacific regions.
 These sales agent commissions fluctuate from period to period based on the amount and timing of sales to the customers subject to sales agent commissions.
-Selling, general and administrative expenses also include marketing activities, such as travel expenses, trade shows, marketing programs and promotional materials, as well as allocated facilities-related costs.
+Selling, general and administrative expenses also include marketing activities, such as travel expenses, trade shows, marketing programs and promotional materials, amortization expense related to certain acquired intangible assets, professional services, such as legal and accounting fees, as well as allocated facilities-related costs.